twintproject/twint/README.md

 ## Contact

-Follow [@twintproject](https://twitter.com/twintproject) on Twitter to get the latest news and updates!
+If you have any questions, want to join in on discussions, or need extra help, you are welcome to join our Twint focused [Slack server](https://join.slack.com/t/os-int/shared_invite/enQtNDI1MDA2OTg4MDg0LWUxYWNmMjI2MGFlMTZjZjhmOWY1ZTVhNmFiMDU2NzY1MzhiMDI2ZTZmYmEwY2MxY2YzMGFkZTY2MTcxZWI2ODM).

-If you have any questions, want to join in on discussions, or need extra help, you are welcome to join our OSINT focused [Slack server](https://join.slack.com/t/os-int/shared_invite/enQtNDI1MDA2OTg4MDg0LWUxYWNmMjI2MGFlMTZjZjhmOWY1ZTVhNmFiMDU2NzY1MzhiMDI2ZTZmYmEwY2MxY2YzMGFkZTY2MTcxZWI2ODM).
+If you are interested in OSINT and still seeking for help or suggestions, join the OSINT community at [OSINT Team](https://osint.team) (there is a specific Twint channel)